Configuring Database Search for Primo VE

 Choose a local bibliographic field (for example, select any 6XX or 9XX field for MARC21) in which to store the database categories in your local bibliographic records, and then enter that field in the db_categories_field parameter on the Alma Customer Parameters page (Configuration Menu > Resources > General > Other Settings).

-Administrators will need one of the following roles to update the above parameter:
+Administrators need one of the following roles to update the above parameter:

 -